 The Contractor will be responsible for identifying and securing all egress points, haul roads, and preventing debris track out and exacerbation.
-Specifications for off-site transportation and removal are included in Appendix D.

-5.2.4 Vehicle Track-Out Prevention Plan
+4.2.4 Vehicle Track-Out Prevention Plan

 The Contractor will be responsible for ensuring that all outbound trucks will be free of debris before leaving the subject property.
 Locations where vehicles enter or exit the subject property shall be inspected daily for evidence of off-site soil tracking.
 The Contractor is responsible for ensuring that all egress points for truck and equipment transport from the subject property are clean of dirt and other materials derived from the subject property during intrusive excavation activities.
 Cleaning of the adjacent streets will be performed by the Contractor as needed to maintain a clean condition with respect to site-derived materials.